Simon Bluestone, Board Treasurer

 Susan Longville, Board Vice-President

 Susan Lien Longville was elected to the San Bernardino Valley Municipal Water District Board of Directors in 2014 and currently serves as Board President.
 Susan is also the Chair of the Santa Ana Watershed Project Authority (SAWPA).
 She was the Director of the Water Resources Institute at California State University San Bernardino until she retired in 2013.

 Susan led the Southern California task force that authored “The Integrated Approach for Sustainable Development on Alluvial Fans”.
 She is currently working on a publication describing how Enhanced Infrastructure Financing Districts provide the means for local governments to maintain wide floodway corridors to capture stormwater within the footprint of new development.
 Susan is a former Councilmember from the City of San Bernardino.

-Felix Oduyemi is the Manager of External Engagement for Transportation Electrification Policy and Strategy at Southern California Edison.
-His responsibilities include policy development for transportation electrification, vehicle-grid integration, smart grid, and renewable integration.
-In addition, he manages the department’s relationships with key local, state and federal governmental agencies and policy leaders.
+Felix Oduyemi is the Executive Vice President of Caleb-Inland Energy Nigeria Ltd., a new Special Purpose Entity created specifically for the purpose of developing, constructing, owning and operating electric power generating plants in Nigeria.
+He recently retired as Manager of External Engagement for Transportation Electrification Policy and Strategy at Southern California Edison where his responsibilities included policy development for transportation electrification, vehicle-grid integration, smart grid, and renewable integration.
+In addition, he managed the department’s relationships with key local, state and federal governmental agencies and policy leaders.

 Prior to Edison, Felix was the Senior Regional Planner for SCAG and Senior Land Use Planner for San Bernardino County.
 He has also served as a consultant to many cities in Southern California on land use, transportation, energy and environmental planning issues.
 He sits on the Boards of Coalition for Clean Air, FG Energy Global, and New City Development Group.